Average Customer Review:

 5) a package of spare filter cartridges for use with the pool pump/filter you purchase;

-7) a pool ladder (this is also optional; you'll only need it if you have children who are too short to step over the sides of this pool).
+7) a pool ladder (this is also optional; you'll only need it if you have children who are too little to just step over the sides of this pool).

 Water fun is worth it, especially for the price !Jul 26, 2008